 Cream the butter using an electric mixer until light and fluffy.
 This can take several minutes.

-Add the condensed milk and beat into the butter and sugar mixture until well blended together.
+Add the condensed milk and beat into the butter until well blended together.

 Sieve the flour, cocoa and baking powder into the mixture and then stir in until just combined.
 Add the chocolate chips, vanilla and cola and mix in.